The COVID-19 Family Support Center

-The Commonwealth of Massachusetts recently announced that a new round of P-EBT funding will be distributed beginning September 30.
-These funds will help cover the cost of missed school meals from the month of September due to delayed school opening or remote learning, for over 470,000 students and their families.
-Benefits will start being available (being distributed) September 30, 2020.
+The Commonwealth of Massachusetts recently announced that a new round of P-EBT funding would be distributed at the end of December.
+These funds will help cover the cost of missed school meals from the months of October and November due to delayed school opening or remote learning, for over 470,000 students and their families.

 P-EBT is administered by the Department of Transitional Assistance (DTA) and the Department of Elementary and Secondary Education (DESE).
 Eligible students who receive DTA benefits will receive their P-EBT benefits on their existing EBT card.
 Eligible students who do not receive DTA benefits, but were mailed a P-EBT card in the past, will receive their P-EBT benefits on their existing P-EBT card.

 Families who lost their P-EBT card can request a new one at DTAConnect.com/pebt starting October 1.
 Newly eligible students will receive a P-EBT card in the mail in October.
 Many families eligible for P-EBT are also eligible for on-going food assistance benefits through the Supplemental Nutrition Assistance Program (SNAP) and are encourage to check eligibility and apply at www.DTAConnect.com.